2010 British Grand Prix: Post-race

 Race winner Mark Webber was still outspoken about the apparent favouritism within the Red Bull team; his first words after crossing the line were, "Fantastic, guys, not bad for a number two driver.
-Cheers.", whilst in the press conference he expressed dissatisfaction with the team, claiming that he never would have signed a contract for 2011 if he had known he would have been treated the way he had been.
+Cheers.", prompting a response of "maybe you can smile now?" from Red Bull team principal Christian Horner.
+Webber also asked for his race engineer to be the team employee to join him on the podium, however Red Bull instead sent a member of their chassis design team.
+In the press conference he expressed dissatisfaction with the team, claiming that he never would have signed a contract for 2011 if he had known he would have been treated the way he had been.
 Elsewhere, Ferrari and Alonso accepted their penalty for the pass on Kubica, claiming that if harsh penalties were to be issued, then Silverstone was an example of how it should be done, briefly reigniting the controversy associated with the previous race.

+Hamilton maintained in the lead of the World Drivers' Championship, extending his advantage over teammate Button to twelve points, while the Red Bull duo Webber and Vettel swapped places, with third place now being occupied by Webber as the Australian trailed Hamilton by a total of 17 points.
+The top five in the Constructors' Championship remained unchanged, with McLaren being 29 points clear of their nearest rival Red Bull.